What this page is

 A transparent data-reference index for the Jewar–YEIDA corridor: every metric is attributed to its source, dated, and given an honest confidence rating.
 Government and authority data are clearly separated from broker estimates.
 No return is implied or guaranteed.
 Vidastu compiles this index as a due-diligence resource for NRI investors; it is general information, not legal, tax or financial advice.
 Consult your CA and a FEMA advisor before transacting.

 These are the five most-cited metrics for the Jewar–YEIDA corridor.
-Each is attributed below; click to the Master Data Table for full sourcing and confidence ratings.
+Each is attributed below; click through to the Master Data Table for full sourcing and confidence ratings.

 This table is the core asset of this page.
 Every row carries a Value, a Source and date, and a Confidence rating (High / Medium-High / Medium / Low).
 Government and authority figures are rated High or Medium-High; broker and analyst forward estimates are rated Low.
 Read the confidence ratings before drawing conclusions.